What Is A Certificate of Insurance?

 $0!
 Obtaining a Certificate of Insurance from your insurance company or agency should cost nothing.
 If you are being charged for this document, it’s time to look for a new insurance company or agency.

-A Certificates of Insurance is a free document that protects both interests of the business and the client.
-It’s essential to quickly provide proof of coverage any time you are submitting a bid for a job or if you are a customer to be sure the business your hire carries sufficient insurance coverage.
+A Certificate of Insurance is a free document that protects both the business's and the client's interests.
+It’s essential to quickly provide proof of coverage whenever you submit a bid for a job or if you are a customer to ensure the business your hire carries sufficient insurance coverage.